pureux/harrypotter-skillsusa/README.md

 ## Requirements

-You're a programmer, Terry!
-20 incoming students received invitation letters to Hogwarts and are gathered in the banquet hall to be sorted into their houses.
+Incoming students received invitation letters to Hogwarts and are gathered in the banquet hall to be sorted into their houses.
+Complete the following three phases to help the Sorting Hat group the students.
+Get as far as you can while still having working, separate solutions for each previous phase.

 ### Phase 1

 Seed the application with 20 incoming Hogwarts students (names provided below), in the order provided.

-Program a Sorting Hat algorithm to sort the students evenly into the four houses (five students per house) and display the resulting list of students alphabetically (A to Z) by the student's name, grouped by their respective house.
+Program a Sorting Hat algorithm to sort the students evenly into the four houses (five students per house) and display the resulting list of students alphabetically (A to Z) by the student's first name, grouped by their respective house.

 *Note: For phase 1, it does not matter in which house a particular student is sorted.*

 #### Seed Data

+##### Houses

 | House |
 | ------ |